Skip to content

 Resetting Configuration

-To remove temporary configuration and revert to the persistent configuration:
+To discard any active temporary configuration and revert to the stored persistent configuration:

 curl -s -X POST \